Top 10 Landing Page Best Practices

 Wondering what to include on a landing page?
 Aim to use the minimum amount of words, imagery, and multimedia necessary to compel your audience to convert.
 Streamline the experience of your page and edit out all possible distractions and disruptions.
 Remember this landing page tip: when it comes to content, simple is often more successful.

 - Reduce or remove risk to overcome objections

 While you construct your page, consider what barriers could possibly block your visitors from converting.
 Then, include content that combats the primary objections.

 - Guarantees such as satisfaction or money-back guarantees can be used when price is a barrier.

-- Social proof is an excellent way to gain the confidence of first-time customers or cold traffic.
+- Social proof is an excellent way to gain the confidence of first-time subscribers from cold traffic.